oliviabrz/oliviabrz/README.md

 - https://www.mathsisfun.com/numbers/bases.html

 # DBMS
+- A database is a place to store and retrieve data in a structured way
 - DBMS (database management system)
     - A server or software system that enables users to define, create, maintain and control access to data in a database
     - MySQL, Microsoft SQL Server, MariaDB, PostgreSQL